Top Family Adventures in Squamish

 - Squamish Valley Golf Clubhouse

 Kid's are invited to play in the grass in front of the patio as parents savour a well-prepared meal.
-Plan your visit on a Wednesday for half-price appies or on a Friday for all you can eat pasta!
+A full breakfast menu is available on Saturdays & Sundays from 9am - 2pm.

 Kid's enjoying patio season at Norman Rudy's | Photo: Tourism Squamish